Ghini/ghini.desktop/doc/use_cases-jbq.rst

          .. figure:: images/zzz-explained.svg

-         The current maintainer suggests to use the prefix **Zzz-**.
+         The current maintainer suggests to use the prefix **Zzz-** and behind the prefix to write the family name, possibly removing the trailing **e**.
+Removal of the trailing **e** is useful in order not to get results that include genus names when you as for stuff ending in **aceae**.
          In practice, we have a **Zzz** genus in the Orchidaceae family, and in the other 6 families represented in our digital collection, we follow this suggested practice.

          Remember: our **Zzz** genus is a fictive genus in the